 Net Price: $21,775

-Oxford, Ohio’s Miami University is an affordable liberal arts institution with competitive academic offerings.
-Miami’s disability studies minor is an opportunity for students to learn the legal; educational; philosophical; social; artistic; and literary elements of disabled society.
-The curriculum of the disability studies degree has recently been updated, and students now learn subjects including sign language and how one identifies and becomes a true advocate in the disabled community.
+The curriculum of the disability studies degree has recently been updated.
+Students now learn subjects including sign language and how one identifies and becomes a true advocate in the disabled community.
 MU offers multiple merit-based scholarships and grants both to incoming and current students.

 #8 – University at Buffalo